 Ali Malkawi, Professor of Architectural Technology

-Alina Payne, Professor of History of Art and Architecture, Dept. of History of Art + Architecture, Harvard University
+Alina Payne, Alexander P. Misheff Professor of History of Art and Architecture, Department of History of Art + Architecture, Harvard University

 Antoine Picon, G. Ware Travelstead Professor of the History of Architecture and Technology